Yuliia-M-QA/profile-description/README.md

 - Regression Testing
 - Software WEB and Mobile testing
 - Hardware testing
-- CLI, Linux, VS code (using different IDEs)
+- CLI, Linux, VS code (used different IDEs)
 - Skills in creating test plans, check-lists, and bug report
+- To create the road-map I was using 'MIRO'
+- To create the test cases the 'State transition diagram I'm used the Google service like Draw
 - Experience with Jira, Trello, MS Azure, Confluence
 - Agile Methodologies 'Scrum'/ 'Kanban'
 - Test Plan Creation